ISAITB/docs-tdl/source/testsuite/index.rst

     @id, yes, A string to uniquely identify the test suite by. metadata, yes, A block containing the metadata used to describe the test suite. actors, no, The list of actors that relate to the test suite's test cases.
-If not defined the test suite is assumed to be used only for :ref:`resource sharing<test-suite-sharing>`. testcase, no, A set of one or more test cases that are included in the test suite.
+If not defined the test suite is assumed to be used only for :ref:`resource sharing<test-suite-sharing>`. groups, no, A list of groups to be referenced by test cases.
+Only a single successful test case is needed from within a group to consider the entire group as successful (see :ref:`test-suite-groups` for details). testcase, no, A set of one or more test cases that are included in the test suite.
 If not defined the test suite is assumed to be used only for :ref:`resource sharing<test-suite-sharing>`.

 Elements